 THE DEPOT CLOSES

-Following two years of steady business, the Depot found itself under financial pressure from the bands and criticism from the press.
-Although $4.50 doesn’t seem like much to see a name band today, especially in a relatively intimate venue like the Depot, audiences were chafing about the prices and developing a mindset that concerts should somehow be free, leading to problems with gatecrashers at later outdoor events.
-It probably didn’t help that the owners of the Depot were perceived to be wealthy individuals at the outset.
+Two factors closed the Depot, after two years of steady business.
+First, the cost of talent had skyrocketed, with well-known bands wanting upwards of $50,000 for a night’s work.
+Fingerhut could only pay $7,500 – charging $4.50 a ticket – to break even.
+Although $4.50 doesn’t seem like much to see a name band today, especially in a relatively intimate venue like the Depot, audiences were chafing about the prices and developing a mindset that concerts should somehow be free.
+Teens didn’t have a lot of money, and the 1970s – with their crushing inflation – were in full swing.
+It probably didn’t help that the owners of the Depot were perceived to be wealthy individuals at the outset, although Fingerhut reported that he had gone through his entire $280,000 fortune and eventually had to declare bankruptcy.
+In an article by Michael Anthony on May 23, 1971, Fingerhut said he’s tired of being called a “capitalist pig.”

-June 14, 1971: Last day at the Depot, with music by house band Big Island.
+June 14, 1971 was the last day at the Depot, with music by house band Big Island.
 Mike Anthony at the Strib said the crowd may have been even bigger than at opening night, ironic since the reason for closing was pitifully small attendance.
 Fingerhut said that the Friday before there were only 150 customers.
 He was stuck with $35,000 in bills and was contemplating bankruptcy.
 But he still had hopes of reopening the big hall as a concert venue.

 Hundred Flowers described the very last day this way: